eregs/regulations-core/README.md

 read-only (i.e. without *regcore_write*) sites separately.

 When using the Elastic Search backend, data is passed as JSON, preventing SQL-like injections.
-When using haystack, data is stored via django's model framework, which escapes SQL before it hits the db.
+When using haystack, data is stored via Django's model framework, which escapes SQL before it hits the db.

 All data types require JSON input (which is checked.)
 The regulation type